x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 ## Mail flow rule properties

-You can also use the Set-TransportRule cmdlet to modify existing transport rules in your organization.
+You can also use the Set-TransportRule cmdlet to modify existing mail flow rules in your organization.
 Below is a list properties not available in the EAC that you can change.
 For more information on using the **Set-TransportRule** cmdlet to make these changes see [Set-TransportRule](https://technet.microsoft.com/library/8328125b-e166-436f-95e6-1afafdbdb89a.aspx)

 |**Condition Name in the EAC**|**Condition name in Exchange Online PowerShell**|**Description**|
 |:-----|:-----|:-----|:-----|